inspired/cisco_ios/README.txt

 ++ What's New

 +++ 1.3.2 (2014-04-23)
+Added a new overview page (overview_postprocess_searches_no_pivot) as a workaround for users having problems with Data Model powered searches not displaying (Splunk defect SPL-83310)

 Bug fixes:
 * Removed some unneccessary files.
 * Moved Performance panels into a common performance_dashboard